sukruthmk/Image-Gallery-React/README.md

+Simple app to display image gallery with pagination

+Added these features
+- Pagination
+- Full image preview on onclick
+- Add image to favorites
+- Display only favorite images

+![](image-gallery.gif)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-![](image-gallery.gif)

 ## Available Scripts